Combodo/iTop/CONTRIBUTING.md

 - develop: ongoing development version
 - release/\*: if present, that means we are working on a beta version
 - master: previous stable version
+- support/\*: maintenance branches for older versions

 For example, if no beta version is currently ongoing we could have:

 - develop containing future 2.8.0 version
 - master containing 2.7.x maintenance version
+- support/2.6 containing 2.6.x maintenance version
+- support/2.5 containing 2.5.x maintenance version

 In this example, when 2.8.0-beta is shipped that will become:

 - develop: future 2.9.0 version
 - release/2.8: 2.8.0-beta
 - master: 2.7.x maintenance version
+- support/2.6 containing 2.6.x maintenance version
+- support/2.5 containing 2.5.x maintenance version

 And when 2.8.0 final will be out:

 - develop: future 2.9.0 version
 - master: 2.8.x maintenance version
 - support/2.7 : 2.7.x maintenance version
+- support/2.6 containing 2.6.x maintenance version
+- support/2.5 containing 2.5.x maintenance version

+Most of the time you should based your developments on the develop branch.
+That may be different if you want to fix a bug, please use develop anyway and ask in your PR if rebase is possible.

 ## Coding